Innovation

 ReproUnion – Platform for Driving Reproductive Health Innovation

-To meet the growing demand for advanced fertility treatments, the pace of innovation needs to increase.
-The project intends to achieve maximum utilization of the region’s innovation potential in reproductive health by establishing an innovation platform for increased collaboration between academia-clinic-industry-civil society, which, already within the project period, will lead to the development of new diagnostic methods and targeted interventions that improve both prevention and treatment of infertility.
+ReproUnion’s innovation platform is increasing collaboration between academia-clinic-industry-civil society, which, already within the project period, will lead to the development of new diagnostic methods and targeted interventions that improve both prevention and treatment of infertility.
+It also contributes to maximizing the utilization of Medicon Valley’s innovation potential in reproductive health.

 1) Make available and leverages the cross-border research infrastructure, previously established by the partnership.